rossigee/wordpress-cd/README.md

   - aws s3 sync s3://your-gitlab-ci-bucket/ssh /root/.ssh && chmod 400 /root/.ssh/id_rsa
 ```

-The S3 sync command ensures that the latest SSH public/private keys are available to commands being run in the container, without actually distributing those keys in the container image.
+The above example assumes you're using the `rsync` driver, so the S3 sync command ensures that the latest SSH public/private keys are available to without having to distribute those keys in the repo.

 ### Example workflow for a plugin

-The '.gitlab-ci.yml' file might continue like this:
+The `.gitlab-ci.yml` file might continue like this:

 ```yaml
 build: